jamval 2025 feb 14-16

 After 1 pm: we’ll still be able to jam on the Lower Level through the end of Sunday night (into early Monday morning)

 Q13.
-Will styles other than bluegrass be represented at JamVal?
+Will styles other than Bluegrass be represented at JamVal?

 Yes, the main styles other than bluegrass that will be represented at JamVal are Old-Time and Swing.
 We will have a variety of Old-Time and Swing workshops and jam sessions.
 But it’s also likely that other related styles of music will also be represented at JamVal… anybody interested in Swedish nyckelharpa?
 It just depends on who shows up!